pschake34/WeatherCollector/README.md

 ### Weather Proofing

 The measures we took to weather proof the enclosure had to go hand in hand with measures to retain airflow.
-With this in mind, we made sure that holes at the top of the enclosure to let in air would be covered by an extended roof on top of the box.
-Additionally, we used more brackets to hold the enclosure together than was strictly necessary so that we could be more confident that water wouldn't slip between the walls of the box.
+With this in mind, we made sure that holes at the top of the enclosure to let in air would be covered by an extended roof on top of the enclosure.
+Additionally, we used more brackets to hold the enclosure together than was strictly necessary so that we could be more confident that water wouldn't slip between the walls of the enclosure.
 By considering weather proofing at every stage of the design, we were able to come up with a final design that could withstand almost any weather that it might encounter.

 ### Images and Links